japmanyakaur/ashwagandha-leaf-detection/README.md

 # 3. Turn the CVAT export into an actual train/val/test dataset
 python3 scripts/split_dataset.py

-# 4. Fine-tune the Finder
+# 4. Fine-tune the Finder -- open this in Jupyter (checkpoints every epoch,
-python3 scripts/train_finder.py --weights weights/best_m.pt
+#    auto-resumes if interrupted, checks the test set and shows the plots inline)
+notebooks/train_finder.ipynb

 # 5. Build the Stage 2 classification dataset (needs negatives, see above)
 python3 scripts/prepare_classifier_data.py